atooms-mirror/atooms/README.md

 Documentation
 -------------
-See the [tutorial](https://atooms.frama.io/atooms/) for a step-by-step introduction to atooms objects and the [public API documentation](https://atooms.frama.io/atooms/api/atooms/) for full details.
+Check out the [tutorial](https://atooms.frama.io/atooms/docs) for more examples and the [public API](https://atooms.frama.io/api/) for full details.

+The tutorial is also available as *org-mode* files and *jupyter notebooks*, which can be executed live on *binder*.

 Installation
 ------------